 Gott strafe England

-Hauptmann Adamička is the main character in the short-story Gott strafe England by Jaroslav Hašek, first published in Československý voják in Kiev on 15 October 1917.
+Adamička is the main character in the short-story Gott strafe England by Jaroslav Hašek, first published in Československý voják in Kiev on 15 Oktober 1917.
 Here he is mercilessly pilloried as a lunatic who promotes the slogan Gott strafe England at every opportunity[a].
-In this story Adamička initially has the role as head of the School for one-year volunteers (Einjährig-Freiwilligerschule) in Budějovice, and his Qualifikationsbeschreibung confirms that this was indeed his position at the time when Jaroslav Hašek joined IR 91.
+In this story Adamička initially has the role as head of the School for one-year volunteers (Einjährig-Freiwilligerschule) in Budějovice, and his Qualifikationsbeschreibung confirms that this was indeed his position at the time when Jaroslav Hašek joined IR.
+91.

 Sources: VÚA, Franta Hofer, Jaroslav Šerák